Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 Test Automation for Web Applications
 ------------------------------------

-Many, perhaps most, software applications these days are written as web- based applications to be run in an Internet browser.
-The efficiency and effectiveness of testing these applications varies widely among companies and organizations.
-In the era of continuously improving software processes promoting methodologies such as eXtreme programming  (XP) and Agile practices it can be argued that disciplined testing and quality assurance practices are still underdeveloped in many organizations.
-Software testing is still often conducted manually.
-At times, this is effective.
-However there are many options to manual testing and many organizations are often not aware of, or not skilled in, developing these options that would greatly improve the efficiency of their software development by adding efficiencies to there testing.
+Many, perhaps most, software applications now are written as web- based applications to be run in an Internet browser.
+The
+effectiveness of testing these applications varies widely among companies and organizations.
+In an era of continuously improving software processes,
+promoting methodologies such as eXtreme programming  (XP) and Agile,
+it can be argued that disciplined testing and quality assurance practices are still underdeveloped in many organizations.
+Software testing is often conducted manually.
+At times, this is effective, however there are options to manual testing that many organizations are unaware of, or not skilled in.
+Developing these options that would greatly improve the efficiency of their software development by adding efficiencies to there testing.

 Test automation is often the answer.
 Test automation means using software to run tests against other software.
 In other words, one uses a software program to automatically run the tests against the application to be tested.
-Essentially, what would be conducted manually by an end-user or test engineer is built into a program.

 There are many advantages to automating testing.
 Most are related to the repeatability of the tests and the speed that the tests can be executed.
 There are a number of commercial and open source tools available for assisting with the development of test automation.
-Selenium, is possibly the most widely-used open source solution.
-This user's guide is to introduce the new Selenium user to Selenium, along with providing advice in best practices accumulated from the Selenium community.

-This guide will assist both new and experienced Selenium users in effective techniques in building test automation.
+Selenium, is possibly the most widely-used Open Source solution.
+This user's guide will assist both new and experienced Selenium users in effective techniques in building test automation for web applications.

+This guide introduces Selenium, teaches it's most widely used features, and provides useful advice in best practices accumulated from the Selenium community.
 Many examples are provided.
 Also technical information on the internal structure of Selenium and recommended uses of Selenium is provided as contributed by a consortium of experienced Selenium users.
-It is our hope that this user guide will get additional new users excited about using Selenium to build test automation.
-We hope this guide will assist "getting the word out" that quality assurance and software testing has many options that often organizations are unaware of.
-We hope this user's guide and Selenium itself provide a valuable aid to boosting the reader's efficiency in the software testing processes.
+It is our hope that this  guide will get additional new users excited about using Selenium for test automation.
+We hope this guide will assist "getting the word out" that quality assurance and software testing has many options beyond what is currently practiced.
+We hope this user's guide and Selenium itself provide a valuable aid to boosting the reader's efficiency in their software testing processes.

 Introducing Selenium
 --------------------

 Selenium is a robust set of tools that support rapid development of test automation for web-based applications.
-Selenium is highly extensible, allowing the developer of test automation unlimited option in testing logic and defect reporting by supporting multiple programming languages.
+It is highly extensible, allowing the developer of test automation unlimited options in testing logic and defect reporting by supporting multiple programming languages.
 Selenium provides a rich set of testing functions, specifically geared to the needs of function testing a web application.
-These functions also are highly extensible, allowing many options for locating UI elements and comparing expected test results against actual application behavior.
+These functions are highly flexible, allowing many options for locating UI elements and comparing expected test results against actual application behavior.

 To Automate or Not to Automate -- That is a Question!